Configuration Deep Dive¶

 During your node’s Basic Setup you used the configuration display by clicking the Setup button and typing your username and password.
-The configuration area has several additional features which will be described in more detail below.
+The configuration area has many additional features which will be described in more detail below.
 Clicking Node Status exits configuration mode without saving any changes, returning you to the Node Status display.

 There are several control buttons below the configuration links section.